 You have your guidebooks, your spare underwear and even your inflatable neck pillow, but do you have a way to deal with untimely disasters that could ruin your well-planned trip?
 Putting travel disasters out of mind will not prevent them from happening.
 But if your passport gets stolen or you break your leg surfing in Costa Rica, the right amount of preparation can ease your pain.

-Print out this guide to dealing with travel tragedies big and small, and take it with you on your next trip.
+Bookmark this guide to dealing with travel tragedies big and small, and keep it handy on your next trip.
 And before you leave, make sure that you've taken the appropriate steps -- like labeling your luggage and packing a photocopy of your birth certificate -- to help manage problems that may arise when traveling.
 If you know what to do when the worst happens, it can save you time and money and even rescue your vacation from catastrophe.

-Traveling Overseas: Contact the police and then your local embassy.
-You'll have to show up in person at the embassy to apply for an emergency passport.
+Contact the police and then your local embassy.
+You'll have to show up in person at the embassy to apply for an emergency passport to get you back home.
 An emergency passport is only valid for a limited time, and once you are back in the States you'll have to apply for a new passport.

 Before you leave home, pack the list of items you will need for getting an emergency passport, listed below.
 If you do not have everything you need, you may need to present an affidavit of identifying witness.
 This will be filled out by a fellow traveler, who can attest that you are who you say you are.

 Create an "emergency passport kit" to take on your travels.
 The procedures for getting an emergency passport differ depending on which country you're visiting, but here's what you'll probably need, no matter where you are:

 Proof of U.S. citizenship (such as a copy of your birth certificate or the missing passport)

 It's unfair -- your plane could be hours late, and you get no apology, discount or explanation.
 But if you are three minutes late, running to the gate just as boarding ends, you're pretty much (pardon our French) screwed.